Academic Catalog

 Micro analysis of economic life.
 Allocation of resources.
 Consumer behavior.
 Pricing and output decisions.
 Distribution of wealth and income.
 Nature and characteristics of business enterprises.
 International trade.
 Comparative economic systems.
 ECON 1A and ECON 1B may be taken in either order.

-ECON 9 • POLITICAL ECONOMY
+ECON 9 • INTERNATIONAL POLITICAL ECONOMY

 ECON 9 Details